 --And yes, to a reader here and there.
-I can't fully express my gratitude for those who've visited, maybe even read, and even, believe or not, commented on the entries.
+I can't fully express my gratitude to those who visited, maybe even read, and even, believe it or not, commented on the entries.
 For those encouraging visits I am both thankful and humbled--not the least of which for that moment years ago when the late great Roger Ebert mentioned The Constant Viewer on his blog.
 Thanks, Roger; save me an aisle seat.

 Before I sign off, let me direct you to a neglected project I started in 2013, The New Constant Viewer, which presents just one entry for each year of the Diary, beginning in 1895.
-I've made it to 1912, and I'll try to revive this project over the summer.
+I start, then stop, but always with the intention of moving on.
+If you send me an encouraging comment on the site I'll promise to get busy.

-I'll close with some words from the Foreword, which I think still capture my abiding passion for the Constant Viewer and the never-ending story he refuses to remain un-viewed.
+I'll close with some words from the Foreword of the old Constant Viewer, which I think still capture my abiding passion for the project and the never-ending story he refuses to remain un-viewed.
 Again, thanks for being Constant (or Intermittent) Viewers.
 I'll keep you posted on further stuff on my Facebook page (link on the right).

 My relationship to this Diary is a lifelong, intimate one.
 In 1964 or so (I was about seven years old) I saw The Fly at a matinee, and I lay awake that night certain that, like Emily Dickinson, “I heard a Fly buzz,” and that Something was in the room with me.
 That something may well be this Diary, at once mysterious and exciting, a record of what may in the end be trivial--the act of moviegoing--but I’ve never let it go, I’ve kept it with me like a spare pair of eyeglasses you never really need but are happy to have--you know, in case you need to see something.